-This profile was prepared when Ximena Abogabir was elected to the Ashoka Fellowship in 1995.
+This description of Ximena Abogabir's work was prepared when Ximena Abogabir was elected to the Ashoka Fellowship in 1995.

 Ximena Abogabir Scott is implementing a new approach in the field of informal environmental education that will both enhance the effectiveness of the numerous organizations that are currently working in that field and stimulate urgently needed citizen participation in more general civic activities.
 Her initiative employs a well-planned and coordinated combination of new educational materials, training, networking and a publicity campaign.